Data Science B.S. and Minor

 Which courses are designated as satisfying the WID requirement by your department?
 Why these courses?

-Within the Data Science major, the course M460: Seminar in Data Science is designated as satisfying the WID requirement.
+Within the Data Science major, the course DATA 460: Seminar in Data Science is designated as satisfying the WID requirement.
 As part of this course, students will choose a scientific problem, and the instructor will act as a facilitator to help guide the student through each of their solution processes, with the student documenting the work throughout.

 What forms or genres of writing will students learn and practice in your department’s WID courses?
 Why these genres?